 At the completion of this full-time, six week clinical affiliation, the student goal will be to perform as an entry-level physical therapist assistant.
-Students participate in this clinical experience under the supervision of a licensed physical therapist and/or physical therapist assistant.
-Prerequisites: PTAP2131, PTAP2230, PTAP2535
+Students

 RAD120: Introduction to Radiologic Technology

 Upon completion of this course students have an overview of the radiologic sciences profession and its patient care aspects.
 Students learn the history and future of radiography, demonstrate proper patient care techniques while assisting the patient, and discuss the importance of customer service.